mbhall88/unimelb-reveal-template/README.md

 ### Border

 You can change the width and colour of the border(s) in `css/theme/source/uom.scss`.
 By default, this template only has a left border in UoM blue.
-To add other borders uncomment the relevant `<div>` tags in `index.html`.
+To add other borders uncomment the relevant `<div>` tags in the border section in `index.html`.

 [reveal]: https://github.com/hakimel/reveal.js/